chainHero/heroes-service/README.md

 ![Docker compose up screenshot](docs/images/docker-ps.png)

-You will see : two peers, the orderer and two CA. To stop the network go back to the previous terminal, press `Ctrl+C` and wait that all containers are stopped.
+You will see : two peers, the orderer and two CA containers.
 You have successfully made a new network ready to use with the SDK.
+To stop the network go back to the previous terminal, press `Ctrl+C` and wait that all containers are stopped.
 If you want to explore more deepper, check out the official documentation about this: [Building Your First Network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html)

 ![Docker compose up screenshot](docs/images/docker-compose-up.png)